UmairPirzada/JAVA_Programming/README.md

-Here is an in-depth look at Java, covering its key characteristics, real-world applications, and a balanced analysis of its advantages and disadvantages, with abbreviations explained.

----

 ### What is Java?

 Java is a high-level, object-oriented programming language developed by Sun Microsystems (now managed by Oracle) in the mid-1990s.
 Java’s primary design philosophy is **WORA** (Write Once, Run Anywhere), meaning code written in Java can run on any device with the **JVM** (Java Virtual Machine), which interprets Java’s platform-independent **bytecode**.
 This cross-platform capability, combined with robust security and object-oriented principles, has made Java one of the most widely-used programming languages globally.